Skip to main content

 Starting your journey into nutrition counseling begins with reaching out to the Nutritious Thoughts admin team, who will schedule you with a dietitian who feels like a good fit for your needs, values, and approach.
 It’s essential to find someone who understands not just your goals but also your experiences, your background, and your relationship with food.
 Once you’ve found the right support, you’ll begin with an initial assessment session.

 This is where you and your dietitian will start to build a connection, explore your needs, and create a collaborative path forward.
 As you prepare, consider what you hope to achieve and any questions or concerns you want to address.
 Remember that this is a space for you—designed to meet you where you are, honor your journey, and support you every step of the way.
+A woman meditating in a green grass field.
+Discover how a registered dietitian in Raleigh, NC can enhance your healing journey.
+Read our blog here for more information.

 Discover True Nourishment with Compassionate Nutrition Counseling in Asheville & Throughout NC